UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

 If you do not give a path the mount will show up as PROJECT in your home directory.

-Note; any chagnes you do to your normal home directory will not persist.
+Note; any changes you do to your normal home directory will not persist.
 ```

 - Example